reinforced/Reinforced.Typings/README.md

 =================
 > :hammer: Version **1.5.7** released

 * Crutch for .NET 3.x.x and upcoming versions.
-Now it is possible to set up Regex that can identify referenced `packs` assemblies and replace them with corresponding assemblies from `shared` directory.
+Now it is possible to configure set of Regexes that can identify referenced `packs` assemblies and replace them with corresponding assemblies from `shared` directory.
 See example in `Reinforced.Typings.settings.xml`
 * This release is made especially for *Yehonatan Chen*

 Support policy